M66B/NetGuard/FAQ.md

 **(0) How do I use NetGuard?**

 * Enable the firewall using the switch in the action bar
-* Allow/deny Wi-Fi/mobile internet access using the icons along the right side of the application list
+* Allow (greenish) or deny (reddish) Wi-Fi or mobile internet access using the icons next to an application

 You can use the settings menu to change from blacklist mode (allow all in *Settings* but block unwanted applications in list) to whitelist mode (block all in *Settings* but allow favorite applications in list).